-^{27.} State-Specific Assisted Reproductive Technology Surveillance, United States 2019 Data Brief, Ctrs. for Disease Control & Prevention 4 (2019).
+28. See State-Specific Assisted Reproductive Technology Surveillance, United States 2019 Data Brief, CTRS.
+FOR DISEASE CONTROL & PREVENTION 4 (2019).

-^{29.} See Lars Noah, Assisted Reproductive Technologies and the Pitfalls of Unregulated Biomedical Innovation, 55 Fla.
-L. Rev. 603, 603 (2003).
+29. See Lars Noah, Assisted Reproductive Technologies and the Pitfalls of Unregulated Biomedical Innovation, 55 FLA.
+L. REV. 603, 603 (2003).

-^{30.} See ART and Birth Defects, CTRS.
+30. See ART and Birth Defects, CTRS.
 FOR DISEASE CONTROL & PREVENTION (Mar.
 24, 2018), https://perma.cc/MCJ4-3NWH.

-defects associated with ARTs.31 Scientists may find it difficult to prove the cause and effect relationship between the use of ART and specific outcomes where underlying infertility and other factors are just as likely to lead to "adverse outcomes" for the parent and/or baby.32
+associated with ARTs.
+Scientists may find it difficult to prove the cause and effect relationship between the use of ART and specific outcomes where underlying infertility and other factors are just as likely to lead to "adverse outcomes" for the parent and/or baby.

 A study published in 2021 in the Journal of Human Reproduction attempts to address whether conception through ART results in an increased risk of birth defects.
 In surveying more than 1.2 million births, the authors discovered a greater risk of birth defects in ART children versus births that were not ART induced-an overall increase of 18% relative to naturally conceived births.
-The authors also found that a history of infertility was associated with an increased risk of birth defects, with or without ART intervention.
+Additionally, other studies have found that a history of infertility was associated with an increased risk of birth defects, with or without ART intervention.